mongodb-js/compass/release/README.md

 - `MONGODB_DOWNLOADS_AWS_ACCESS_KEY_ID`
 - `MONGODB_DOWNLOADS_AWS_SECRET_ACCESS_KEY`

-It will perform the following steps:
+It will perform the following tasks:

 1. Waits for all the assets to be reacheable.
 2. Downloads and patches the download center configuration with the new version.
 If the old release is >= than the current one skips this step.
 3. Waits for a draft github release to be available.
-4. Prompts to publish the github release.
+4. Prompts to publish the github release if not published.
 5. Waits for the release to be published.